DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

      - 📘North-South Traffic: Data traffic that moves between a data center and external networks or clients.
 Traffic moves to/from endpoints on internal network to nodes on the public cloud/internet.
 Involves untrusted nodes.
 This brings security concerns like data comprise, DDoS attacks, inadequate authentication.

 - 4.1.9 Content Distribution Networks (CDN)
-    - **Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content
+    - 🔴**Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content
         - CDNs provide multimedia performance quality through the concept of distributed data hosts, geographically distributed, closer to groups of customers
         - It is true that a CDN is able to maintain customer demand levels of multimedia performance quality,
         - avoids straining individual servers, and stores data close to customers,
         - and that a client-based CDN (aka P2P) can support high-speed file exchange (i.e., BitTorrent)
         - Provides geographic and logical load balancing; lower-latency and higher-quality throughput
+        - A Content Distribution Network (CDN) is a collection of different content that a website may display, distributed across geographical regions.
+A CDN allows website creators to improve performance by providing a website’s content in a geographical region closest to the client.
+This reduces latency and download times.
     - Client-based CDN is often referred to as P2P (peer-to-peer)
     - BitTorrent is an example of a peer-to-peer (P2P) content delivery network.
 It is commonly used for legitimate purposes to distribute large files like Linux ISOs and other freely distributed software packages and files in addition to its less legitimate uses.
 CloudFlare, CloudFront, and Akamai's Edge are all hosted CDNs.
     -Thus a content delivery network, or CDN, run by a major provider can handle large-scale DDoS attacks more easily than local server implementations.

-- 4.1.12 Edge Networks
+- 4.1.12 🔴**Edge Networks**
     - Distributed networks that bring compute and storage resources physically closer to end users and devices on the edge of the network.
     - **Ingress/Egress**: Entry point for traffic entering an edge network, usually from an end user device or an external network.
 Important for security monitoring and traffic shaping.
     - **Peering**: Direct interconnection between edge network locations to allow traffic exchange without travelling through a central hub. reduces latency and bottle necks which are problems in a hub-and-spoke topology.
 Peering allows you to connect directly to a Cloud Service provider's network at a peering location where they provide edge facilities.
 This can reduce ingress/egress costs as well as provide direct paths to their networks and services.
 Peering can be either public peering, a connection through an Internet Exchange Point via a network connection, or private peering done directly with another entity in a colocation facility.
     - **Caching**: Caching popular contents like video, audio and web pages.
 Provides better user experience in SaaS subscriber scenarios. eg CDNs.
     - **Compute**: Granular compute functions, containarized, to provide low-latency processing near end users and devices.
 Also known as Edge Computing.
 Edge computing is a technology that processes data near the source of data generation, such as IoT devices or local servers, rather than sending it to a central data center or cloud for processing.
     - **Storage**: Multiple edge locations to reduce latency for accessing data and updating data.
 E.g file servers that are synchronized across location like DFS.
-- **Grid computing** is a form of distributed computing where multiple computers work together to solve complex problems or process large amounts of data.
+- 🛠️**Grid computing** is a form of distributed computing where multiple computers work together to solve complex problems or process large amounts of data.
 In simple terms, it's like combining the power of many computers to achieve a task more efficiently than a single computer could alone.
      - In many grid computing implementations, grid members can access the contents of the distributed work segments or divisions.
      - Grid computing over the internet is not usually the best platform for sensitive operations.
      - Grid computing is able to handle and compensate for latency of communications, duplicate work, and capacity fluctuation.